Brett Connolly: Boston Bruins

 On March 2, 2015, at the NHL trade deadline, Connolly was traded to the Boston Bruins in exchange for two second-round draft picks in 2015 and 2016.
 On March 4, he fractured his hand in his second skate with the Bruins.
 On April 3, Connolly made his debut with the Bruins, recording two assists in Boston's 3–2 win over the Detroit Red Wings.

 On July 6, 2015, Connolly agreed to re-sign with the Bruins on a one-year contract as a restricted free agent.

 Washington Capitals

 Unable to live up to his draft expectations with the Lightning and the Bruins, Connolly, a restricted free agent, was not tendered a contract by Boston.
 On July 1, 2016, Connolly signed a one-year contract as a free agent with the Washington Capitals.
 On July 1, 2017, he signed a two-year contract extension with the Capitals.

 In his first season with Washington, Connolly recorded a career-high 15 goals while appearing in 68 games.
 The following season, in 2017–18, he equaled that career best in goals while also recording a career-high 27 points.
-He appeared in all 24 playoff games for the Capitals in 2018 while scoring six goals and three assists, including the primary assist on Lars Eller's Stanley Cup-winning goal with 7:37 left in the third period of Game 5 of the 2018 Stanley Cup Finals.
+He appeared in all 24 playoff games for the Capitals in 2018 while scoring six goals and three assists, including the primary assist on Lars Eller's Stanley Cup-winning goal with 7:37 left in the third period of Game 5 of the 2018 Stanley Cup Final.